answebdev/twilight-zone-api-js-test/README.md

 ## Development

 After creating my endpoints, I created this test site in order to test the endpoints.
-This is done by clicking on the navbar to navigate to the particular season.
+This is done by clicking on the navbar to navigate to the particular season's page.
 In the following code sample, the data is fetched from the "season 1" endpoint.
 Next, I mapped through the data and named each one `item`.
 After mapping through the data, I created the HTML that is to be rendered on the page.
 This HTML with the data will then be rendered in a `div` with a class name of "episode".

 ```
         fetch('https://the-twilight-zone-api.herokuapp.com/season1')